Skip to Content

 Drying Flowers and Herbs

-• Bundle loosely to allow airflow and prevent mold.
+• Bundle loosely to prevent heat stress and allow proper drying

-• Label jars with names and dates for easy identification.
+• Label everything with harvest dates for tracking freshness

-• Store in airtight containers to keep pests out.
+• Store in airtight containers to prevent evaporation and pest invasion

 Frequently Asked Questions (FAQs)